YJun-Jie/DOP-Team2-GitPractm4/README.md

 Hello again.
 I am here to add in a second line.
 This is Jun Jie.

 This is hello from Wei Dai.
 I am adding a new line of code here.
+Hello again.
+I am here to add in a second line.
+I am Wei Dai